 Our aim is to increase public understanding and support for arts and languages and communicate their significance for the wider community.

-We foster relationships with businesses, employers, the general public, alumni, local schools, other universities and institutes of higher education and service providers.
+We foster relationships with businesses, employers, the general public, alumni, local schools, other universities and institutes of higher education, and service providers.

-The School of Arts, Languages and Cultures has a dynamic programme of activities for secondary and further education students.
+We have a dynamic programme of activities for secondary and further education students.

-We invest in potential students, and work closely with schools across the Northwest to host taster sessions, deliver lectures and provide school volunteering opportunities.
+We invest in potential students, and work closely with schools across the north-west to host taster sessions, deliver lectures and provide school volunteering opportunities.

 Subject-specific outreach activities